The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 An image of a Clipchamp user dragging a video clip from the your media tab into the editing timeline.

 Step 2.
-Adjust the length of your videos
+Adjust video length

 An image of a Clipchamp user trimming the length of a video clip in the timeline.

 Emphasize important information and key concepts with animated text and titles.
-Click the text tab on the toolbar for all the text and title options.
-You can preview each text type by hovering your cursor above a style.
-Once you’ve chosen a style, drag and drop the title onto the timeline above your video or click on the add to timeline button.
-Next, type into the text box in the property panel.
-You can then customize and edit the font, size, alignment, colors, and position.
+Click the text tab on the toolbar, then preview each text option by hovering your cursor.
+Drag and drop the title onto the timeline above video assets.

 An image of a Clipchamp user adding animated text to their video.